by Aurelian Shuttleworth.

 Fingbox is what I would describe as the child of an ethical hackers toolbox and a Smart Home Appliance.
 When Fing describes this device as a Network troubleshooting and Security Appliance, this doesn’t really tell you what it really is.
 The easiest way to explain what the Fingbox does is to compare it to an auditor.
 An auditor’s job is not to come in and change the way you do business or to get rid of corrupt accountants.

-What an auditor does is to act as a non-partisan agent that inspects your environment using methods you can’t providing their findings listing all the inefficient, unsafe and destructive happening around you.
-They inform you that Bob is secretly stealing your money and provide you with all the information to do something about it but it is still up to you if you want to do something about Bob.
+What an auditor does is to act as a non-partisan agent that inspects your environment using methods you can’t, providing their findings by listing all the inefficient, unsafe and destructive events happening around you.
+They inform you that Bob is secretly stealing your money and provide you with all the information to do something about it, but it is still up to you if you want to do something about Bob.

 - Track who is home